Hutchinson-Lab/Data-Augmentation-Approaches-for-Satellite-Imagery/README.md

 # Sat-CutMix & Sat-SlideMix
-Sat-CutMix is a an extension to the mixing method [CutMix](https://arxiv.org/abs/1905.04899).
+Sat-CutMix is an extension to the mixing method [CutMix](https://arxiv.org/abs/1905.04899).
 The main modifications we made to CutMix are 1) to work in the regression setting and 2) for every image in the batch, the batch image is mixed with a variable number (gamma) of images.
 Rather than mixing an image with other images in the batch, Sat-SlideMix rolls each image in the batch along its height or width axis a variable number (gamma) of times.

 Implementing either method is straightforward and simply requires a call to either of the methods prior to running data through the model, as shown below.
 See [Mixers.ipynb](Mixers.ipynb) for working examples.